Section 230

-Section 230 was developed in response to a pair of lawsuits against online discussion platforms in the early 1990s that resulted in different interpretations of whether the service providers should be treated as publishers, Stratton Oakmont, Inc. v.
-Prodigy Services Co., or alternatively, as distributors of content created by their users, Cubby, Inc. v.
-CompuServe Inc. The section's authors, Representatives Christopher Cox and Ron Wyden, believed interactive computer services should be treated as distributors, not liable for the content they distributed, as a means to protect the growing Internet at the time.

-Section 230 was enacted as section 509 of the Communications Decency Act (CDA) of 1996 (a common name for Title V of the Telecommunications Act of 1996).
+Section 230 was developed in response to a pair of lawsuits against online discussion platforms in the early 1990s that resulted in conflicting interpretations of whether the service providers should be treated as publishers (as held in Stratton Oakmont, Inc. v.
+Prodigy Services Co.), or merely as distributors of content created by their users (as held in Cubby, Inc. v.
+CompuServe Inc.).
+The section's authors, Representatives Christopher Cox and Ron Wyden, believed interactive computer services should be treated as distributors, not liable for the content they distributed, as a means to protect the then-growing Internet.
+Section 230 was enacted via the Communications Decency Act (CDA) of 1996.
 (Note: Section 230 is commonly mislabeled as "Section 230 of the Communications Decency Act."
 It was the ninth section of the Communications Decency Act, and the 509th section of the Telecommunications Act of 1996; formally, Section 230 is an amendment to the Communications Act of 1934.)
-After passage of the Telecommunications Act, the CDA was challenged in courts and was ruled by the Supreme Court in Reno v.
-American Civil Liberties Union (1997) to be unconstitutional, though Section 230 was determined to be severable from the rest of the legislation and remained in place.
+While most of the CDA was deemed unconstitutional in Reno v.
+American Civil Liberties Union (1997), Section 230 was determined to be severable from the rest of the legislation and remained in place.
 Since then, several legal challenges have validated the constitutionality of Section 230.

-Section 230 protections are not limitless and require providers to remove material that violates federal criminal law, intellectual property law, or human trafficking law.
+Section 230 protections do not apply to material that violates federal criminal law, intellectual property law, or human trafficking law, meaning providers are liable if they do not remove such content.
 In 2018, Section 230 was amended by the Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA-SESTA) to require the removal of material violating federal and state sex trafficking laws.
-In the following years, protections from Section 230 have come under more scrutiny on issues related to hate speech and ideological biases in relation to the power that technology companies can hold on political discussions and became a major issue during the 2020 United States presidential election, especially with regard to alleged censorship of more conservative viewpoints on social media.